 Freelance fees guide: 8 extra fees to invoice your clients

 Every freelancer has to undertake a rush project from time to time.
+So we couldn’t have launched our freelance fees guide but by starting with the rush fees.
 Whether it’s a long-term client or a new one, set some ground rules (first and foremost to yourself) as to what qualifies as a rush project and what extra fees will apply.
 There are no set-in-stone rules, but anything that puts a strain on you or disrupts your schedule should fall into that category.

 Will you have to work over the weekend?
 Is the deadline disproportionate to the length of the project and will get you working long hours?
 Will you have to push another deadline to accommodate this urgent request?
 If anything of the above occurs and is something that you wouldn’t normally do, then point out that speeding up the working process will cost more.
-Your clients need to realise that extra freelance charges such as rush fees are important so you should take them into account in the final invoice.
+All of the above means that you are entitled to charge rush fees.
+Your clients need to realize that extra freelance charges such as rush fees are important.
+So, take them into account in the final invoice and make a point.

 Late payment fee